contentauth/c2pa-python/docs/native-resources-management.md

     end note
 ```

-On success the object stays `ACTIVE` because the Python-side object is still valid: it has a live native pointer, its public methods still work, and callers may continue using it (e.g. reading the updated manifest or feeding in another fragment).
-The lifecycle state does not change because from `ManagedResource`'s perspective nothing has closed.
-Only the underlying native pointer has been swapped.
-This is different from a consumed teardown (`_teardown(free_handle=False)`), where the object transitions to `CLOSED` and becomes unusable.
-On the success path the old pointer must not be freed by `ManagedResource` because the native library already consumed it as part of the FFI call.
-The failure path is different and is covered by the triage in [`_consume_and_swap()`](#_consume_and_swap).
+On success the object stays `ACTIVE`, since it is still valid: a live native pointer, working public methods, and callers may keep using it, reading the updated manifest or feeding in another fragment.
+The lifecycle state does not change, since nothing has closed from `ManagedResource`'s perspective.
+Only the underlying native pointer has been swapped, unlike a consumed teardown (`_teardown(free_handle=False)`), where the object transitions to `CLOSED` and becomes unusable. `ManagedResource` must not free the old pointer here, since the native library already consumed it as part of the FFI call.
+The failure path differs, and the triage in [`_consume_and_swap()`](#_consume_and_swap) covers it.

 ### `Reader.with_fragment()`

 One `with_fragment()` call does two things:

 1. The FFI call consumes the Reader's current handle and returns a replacement, which `_consume_and_swap()` stores.
-2. The Reader updates its own Python-side fields: the `Stream` wrappers it owns and the manifest caches.
+2. The Reader updates its own Python-side fields, the `Stream` wrappers it owns and the manifest caches.
 Both still describe the consumed handle.

 `_fragment_streams` holds the `Stream` wrapper for the current fragment.
-Each call replaces that list rather than appending to it, closing the previous wrapper immediately.
-The native reader never reads a superseded fragment back, and each open wrapper pins a native stream, its callbacks, and the caller's buffer.
+Each call replaces that list rather than appending to it, closing the previous wrapper immediately, since the native reader never reads a superseded fragment back, and each open wrapper pins a native stream, its callbacks, and the caller's buffer.

 #### Serializing `with_fragment()` against itself

-Those two steps have to run as one unit.
-Two threads interleaving them can close a `Stream` the native reader is still reading through.
-They can also leave the Reader holding wrappers and caches that belong to a handle another thread has already replaced.
+Those two steps have to run as one unit: two threads interleaving them can close a `Stream` the native reader is still reading through, or leave the Reader holding wrappers and caches for a handle another thread has already replaced.

 `Reader._fragment_lock` covers both steps.
 It is an `RLock`, and `with_fragment()` is the only method that takes it.

-The guard spans the native call, which drives caller-supplied stream callbacks. `with_fragment()` therefore takes it with `acquire(blocking=False)` and releases it in a `finally`.
-A second thread finding it held is refused with `C2paError` rather than parked behind a native call that is waiting on a callback to return.
-A callback that starts a thread of its own and waits for it would otherwise deadlock: the new thread waits for the guard, and the call holding the guard waits for the callback.
+The guard spans the native call, which drives caller-supplied stream callbacks, so `with_fragment()` takes it with `acquire(blocking=False)` and releases it in a `finally`.
+A second thread finding it held is refused with `C2paError` rather than parked behind a native call waiting on a callback to return: a callback that starts a thread of its own and waits for it would otherwise deadlock, the new thread waiting for the guard while the call holding the guard waits for the callback.

-A refusal leaves the Reader untouched.
-No stream is built and no handle is consumed, so the call succeeds once the other thread returns.
+A refusal leaves the Reader untouched: no stream is built, no handle consumed, so the call succeeds once the other thread returns.

 Reentrancy applies to the owning thread only.
-A callback that calls `with_fragment()` synchronously passes the guard and reaches the native call, which rejects the handle it has already consumed.
+A callback that calls `with_fragment()` synchronously passes the guard and reaches the native call, which rejects the handle it already consumed.

 The two locks nest in a [fixed order](#lock-ordering): `_fragment_lock` outside, then `_native_call()` and `_op_lock` inside it.

-The fork check runs before `_fragment_lock` is taken, for the same reason `_teardown()` checks first.
-A forked child cannot wait on a lock no surviving thread will release, so it reports the error `_lock()` reports rather than hanging (see [Fork safety](#fork-safety)).
+The fork check runs before `_fragment_lock` is taken, for the same reason `_teardown()` checks first: a forked child cannot wait on a lock no surviving thread will release, so it reports the same error `_lock()` reports rather than hanging (see [Fork safety](#fork-safety)).

 #### Cache invalidation

 A `Reader` caches the manifest data.
-The caches describe the handle they were read from, so a successful swap invalidates them.
-Both the invalidation and the cache reads in `json()` run under `_op_lock`, so a reader never observes a half-updated cache.
+The caches describe the handle they were read from, so a successful swap invalidates them, and both that invalidation and the cache reads in `json()` run under `_op_lock`, so a reader never observes a half-updated cache.

 Replacing the handle and clearing the caches are two separate steps, and `_op_lock` is not held between them:

 1. `_consume_and_swap()` replaces the handle.
 This runs inside `_native_call()`, which counts the call as in flight rather than holding `_op_lock`.
 2. `with_fragment()` acquires `_op_lock` and clears the caches.

 Between the two, the Reader has the new handle and the old manifest.
-A `json()` on another thread acquires `_op_lock` in that gap, finds the cache populated, and returns it without consulting the handle at all.
-The manifest it serves belongs to the fragment that was just replaced.
+A `json()` on another thread acquiring `_op_lock` in that gap finds the cache populated and returns it without consulting the handle at all: the manifest it serves belongs to the fragment just replaced.

 `_fragment_lock` does not prevent this.
-It serializes `with_fragment()` against other calls to `with_fragment()`, and readers never take it.
-Callers sharing a `Reader` across threads have to serialize `with_fragment()` against their own reads.
+It serializes `with_fragment()` against other calls to `with_fragment()`, and readers never take it, so callers sharing a `Reader` across threads must serialize `with_fragment()` against their own reads themselves.

 ### `_consume_and_swap()`